exceljs/exceljs/README.md

 <ul>
     <li>
-      Merged <a href="https://github.com/guyonroche/exceljs/pull/210">Allow styling of cells with no value. #210</a>
-      Includes Null type cells with style in the rendering parsing.
+      Merged <a href="https://github.com/guyonroche/exceljs/pull/212">Fix "Unexpected xml node in parseOpen" bug in LibreOffice documents for attributes dc:language and cp:revision #212</a>
-      Thanks to <a href="https://github.com/oferns">oferns</a> for the contribution.
+      Thanks to <a href="https://github.com/jessica-jordan">jessica-jordan</a> for the contribution.
     </li>
 </ul>